ThanhXT2002/fe-music-app/PWA-README.md

 ---

-# PWA Configuration for TXT Music App
+# PWA Configuration for XTMusic App

-This document outlines the Progressive Web App (PWA) configuration for the TXT Music application.
+This document outlines the Progressive Web App (PWA) configuration for the XTMusic application.

 ## ✅ Completed Configuration